Alex Murdaugh's defense set to deliver closing arguments in his murder trial

 The stranger-than-fiction case has brought national attention -- including Netflix and HBO Max documentaries -- on Alex Murdaugh, the former personal injury attorney and member of a dynastic family in South Carolina's Lowcountry, where his father, grandfather and great-grandfather served as the local prosecutor consecutively from 1920 to 2006.

-The family has in recent years been trailed by a series of deaths, including those of Murdaugh's wife and son; the 2018 death of their housekeeper, Gloria Satterfield; the 2019 death of 19-year-old Mallory Beach after a boat, allegedly driven by Paul Murdaugh, crashed; and the unsolved 2015 death of 19-year-old Stephen Smith, whose case was reopened based on information gathered while investigating the deaths of Maggie and Paul Murdaugh.

-Alex Murdaugh was a personal injury attorney for a law firm with his name on it.
+Murdaugh was a partner at a powerful law firm with his name on it.
 But that prominence belied underlying issues, and the killings of his wife and son were followed by accusations of misappropriated funds, his resignation, a bizarre alleged suicide-for-hire and insurance scam plot, a stint in rehab for drug addiction, dozens of financial crimes, his disbarment and, ultimately, the murder charges.

 He separately faces 99 charges related to alleged financial crimes that will be adjudicated at a later trial.